If You Have a Dental Emergency, Call (302) 994-3093

 You don’t think about or plan for dental emergencies.
 However, they can happen to anyone, anywhere — and usually occur during the most inconvenient moments.

 Not everyone realizes that dentists are often available for emergency dental care, even if the emergency occurs after hours or during the weekend.
-While not every dentist handles dental emergencies, rest assured that Dr. Syed, DMD and his staff do.
+While not every dentist handles dental emergencies, rest assured that Dr. Syed, DMD, and his staff do.
 Give our office in Wilmington, DE a call today to discuss our policy on how dental emergencies are handled.

-There are several different types of dental emergencies, and knowing which problems constitute an immediate need can aid you in determining whether or not you should call Dr. Morrow for prompt treatment or wait until the next business day.
+There are several different types of dental emergencies, and knowing which problems constitute an immediate need can aid you in determining whether or not you should call Dr. Syed for prompt treatment or wait until the next business day.

 Dealing with Toothaches and Lodged Objects at Home